Archifer/tvmaze/xav-maze/README.md

 npm run test:unit
 ```

+* There is a "[Vue warn]: Failed to resolve component: RouterLink" warning on two unit tests,
+did not have the time to resolve this.

 ### Lint with [ESLint](https://eslint.org/)

 ```sh
 npm run lint
 ```

+## Performed work
+- Dashboard
+  - Nav item to home page called "XAV TV MAZE".
+  - Genre filter component for currently loaded tv serries.
+  - Search function which overwrites the dashboard defaults shown shows.
+  - Dashboard loads by default the first 10 tv-series id's for
+  the serie cards.
+  - Series preview card component which displays basic information
+  on a show.
+  - Series details page that uses the route param for getting
+  the requested series information.
+  - A button to request 10 more shows on the dashboard using the
+  upcoming 10 id values.
+  - Requests to an undefined page get rerouted to a 404 page.

 ## Left over work
 Due to time restrictions I wasn't able to fully implement everything